harshithakenajek/mercari-ai-shain-skills-meeting-arrangement/README.md

 # Skill Template
-This is a template repo which acts as a framework for developers to create their own skill service endpoints on cloud functions in a much faster and efficient way
+This is a template repo which acts as a framework for developers to create your own skill endpoint on cloud functions in a much faster and efficient way.

+# Prerequisites
+- Python 3.x (You can build your skill in a different language as long as you pick a language supported on cloud functions)
+- Cloud Functions on GCP

 # Setup
-## 1. Clone the repo
+## 1. Clone the template repo
 ```
 $ git clone git@github.com:keito-fukuda/mercari-ai-shain-skills.git
 ```

-## 2. Create Skill Service repo from Template repo
+## 2. Create
 ### 2.1.
-Create remote repo
+Create your own repo
-Create a remote repo with the naming convention `mercari-ai-shain-skills-{skill_name}`
+Create a remote repo with the naming convention `mercari-ai-shain-skills-${SKILL_NAME}`

 ### 2.2.
 Change remote URL
 Using below git command change the URL for your remote git repo
 ```
-$ git remote set-url origin {git URL}
+$ git remote set-url origin ${GIT_URL}
 ```
 reference: https://docs.github.com/en/github/using-git/changing-a-remotes-url

 ### 2.3.
 Verify remote URL
-Verify that the remote URL has changed to new `git URL` using below git command
+Verify that the remote URL has changed to new `GIT_URL` using below git command
 ```
 $ git remote -v
 ```